 If you’d like to try on a few and get a feel for customizing your blog, check out these 60+ Stunning Free Blog Themes for WordPress.

 I (and many other bloggers) use the Genesis Framework combined with a child theme to get truly customizable (and fast!) sites.
 Visit StudioPress to learn more about Genesis and all the beautiful child themes out there.

 Customizing your blog and getting familiar with your theme can take a little getting used to.
 Since each theme is unique, I can’t provide a step-by-step tutorial here.

-There is a free Udemy course which will demonstrate WordPress fundamentals including customization and configuration of your blog.
-There’s also tons of valuable resources over at WordPress.org including tutorials that will teach you everything you need to know about blogging with WordPress (also for free!).
+But you can find plenty of valuable resources over at WordPress.org, including tutorials that will teach you everything you need to know about blogging with WordPress (also for free!).

-And, last but not least, don’t forget to snag your copy of my Guide to FREE Feminine WordPress Themes for a look at some of the prettiest themes that have premium features but won’t cost you a penny!
-Just sign up below and you’ll gain instant access to the pretty freebies.
+And last but not least, don’t forget to snag your copy of my guide to FREE Feminine WordPress Themes for a look at some of the prettiest themes that have premium features but won’t cost you a penny!

 This page may contain affiliate links.
 Please, see the disclosure for more information.